Explanation of Fees and Payments

 The Australian Government pays for the majority of aged care in Australia, but you will be asked to contribute to the cost of your care if you can afford to.

 This may require a one-off payment or deposit, as well as ongoing fees for your care, accommodation and daily living expenses.
 How much you pay depends on your financial situation.

 Different types of fees

 You will be required to pay one or more of the following residential care fees:

 a basic daily care fee: this covers living costs such as meals, power and laundry.
 For some people this is the only fee they are required to pay.

 an accommodation payment: this is for your accommodation in the aged care home.
 Some people will have their accommodation costs met in full or in part by the Australian Government, while others will need to pay the accommodation price agreed with the aged care home.
 Centrelink will advise you which applies to you based on an assessment of your income and assets.

 additional services: fees for additional services at $19.90 per day apply.
-Refer to the Key Feature Statement.
+Refer to management for further details.